 That's our job.

-If you look historically, there's only been three times in the last hundred years that the party that wins power, the presidential power, that the next midterm that they don't lose seats in the House of Representatives.
+I think if you look historically, there's only been three times in the last hundred years that the party that wins power, the presidential power, that the next midterm that they don't lose seats in the House of Representatives.

-But that was after 9-11, 2001.
+Last time that was George Bush, but that was after 9-11, 2001.

 Talking about the 2002 midterm.

-And that's look, there's a reason that you got Hillary Clinton now is out on the road with Obama.
+And that's, look, there's a reason that you got Hillary Clinton now is out on the road with Obama.

 She's hitting the campaign trail on behalf of incumbent Senate Democrats.